 Can LaMelo Ball be the next number one overall pick in the NBA?
-Currently on DraftKings Sportsbook he is +300 to be selected first overall, which are the third-best odds behind Anthony Edwards and James Wiseman.
+Currently on DraftKings Sportsbook he is +140 to be selected first overall, which are the second-best odds behind Anthony Edwards.
 Ball of course has been playing in the National Basketball League in New Zealand, and is just 18 years old.
 Ball and his family have been in the spotlight for years, ever since the saga of Lonzo Ball and LaVar, who is the father of the three talented Ball brothers.
 From the Big Baller Brand to playing for many high schools and now in New Zealand, LaMelo Ball has been well-known for nearly everything but his basketball talent.
 Luckily for him, he has that going for him as well as he averages 17 points, seven assists, and 7.5 rebounds per game in New Zealand.

 NBA Draft History

 A look at the NBA Draft’s history, including first overall picks by year, most first overall picks, and more.